YaroslavKryvoruchko/YaroslavKryvoruchko/README.md

 ###

-<h4 align="left">About me<br><br>Aspiring Junior Front-End Developer with a strong foundation in HTML, CSS, and JavaScript.
+<h4 align="left">About me<br><br>Aspiring Front-End Engineer with a strong foundation in HTML, CSS, and JavaScript.
 Passionate about building responsive and user-friendly interfaces.
 Skilled in React.js, version control (Git), and modern web development tools.
 Eager to contribute to a dynamic team and continuously learn new technologies.</h4>

 ###